jackw01/led-control/README.md

 #### Framerate Note
 The theoretical maximum framerate for 150 RGBW LEDs is 800000 Hz / (8*4) bits / 150 = 166.67 FPS.
-All built-in animations run at over 50FPS on a Raspberry Pi Zero, and will run faster on any other Raspberry Pi model.
+All built-in animations run at over 50FPS with 150 LEDs on a Raspberry Pi Zero, the least powerful Raspberry Pi model.
 The framerate is limited to 60FPS by default to reduce CPU usage.

 ## Install

 ### Hardware Setup (All Platforms)
 Obtain a WS2812B or SK6812B LED strip (**SK6812 RGB/White LEDs are highly recommended**) and a suitable 5V power supply.
-Using USB power may be suitable, and an external power supply may not be needed, when using small numbers of LEDs (less than 80 RGBW or 50 RGB LEDs).
+USB power may be suitable, and an external power supply may not be needed, when using small numbers of LEDs (less than 100 RGBW or 50 RGB LEDs).

 ### Hardware Setup (External LED Driver)
 1. Obtain a Raspberry Pi Pico (US$4) or any microcontroller board based on the RP2040 chip.